Liu6820/MPTN/README.md

 **This is the data and code for our paper** `MPTN: a message-passing transformer network for drug repurposing from knowledge graph`.

+Drug repurposing (DR) based on knowledge graphs (KGs) is challenging, which uses knowledge graph reasoning models to predict new therapeutic pathways for existing drugs.
+With the rapid development of computing technology and the growing availability of validated biomedical data, various knowledge graph-based methods have been widely used to analyze and process complex and novel data to discover new therapeutic pathways for existing drugs.
+However, existing methods need to be improved in extracting semantic information from contextual triples of biomedical entities.
+In this study, we propose a message passing transformer network based on knowledge graph for drug repurposing named MPTN.
+First, CompGCN is used to precode entity and relation embeddings by jointly aggregating entity and relation embeddings.
+Then, to fully capture the semantic information of entity context triples, the message passing transformer module is designed.
+The module integrates the transformer into the message-passing mechanism and incorporates the attention weight information of computing entity context triples into the entity embedding to update the entity embedding.
+MPTN utilizes the InteractE module as the decoder to obtain heterogeneous feature interactions in entity and relation representations.
+Experiments on two datasets show that this model is superior to the existing knowledge graph embedding (KGE) learning methods.

 ## Prerequisites

 * `Python(version >= 3.6)`